 Best Practices for Continuous Scenario Planning

 Scenario planning works best as an ongoing process, not a one-time exercise.
-Here are key practices that successful finance teams follow:
+Successful finance teams follow several key practices to keep their scenario models relevant and actionable.

 Review regularly: Schedule monthly or quarterly reviews of your scenarios to keep them current.
 As conditions change, update your assumptions and create new scenarios if needed.